Signalhold/Signalhold-Architecture/README.md

 ## Current Interface

-Signalhold runs multimodally: GPT-4, Claude, Gemini and a partially on a few other LLMs It doesn’t depend on the model, the breakthrough was architectural.
+Signalhold runs multimodally: GPT-4, Claude, Gemini
+It doesn’t depend on the model, the breakthrough was architectural.

 The system activates when signal enters.